 While open source software applications may be free of charge, the third party services associated with implementing, migrating, providing managed services for and undertaking custom design and development are not.

 There are four main services provided for open source software technologies:

 Starting from scratch?
 Specialist providers are around to provide services to install technology into your business and help you master your platform’s functionality and features to create optimal performance that supports the achievement of your business goals.

 Undertaking data migration is often seen as ‘the’ major pain points when it comes to migrating to a new system.
 At Catalyst, we find that many of our clients are looking to migrate from one learning management system to another, however, they don’t have the knowledge, skills or experience to plan the approach and execute the plan in a seamless and pain free way.

 Managed services & hosting

 With more and more business critical operations being conducted online, the importance of system availability and scalability are second to none.
-The protection of your users, your organisation and your brand is paramount By employing the skills and experience of a specialist managed services provider you can rest assured that you have support to respond to and resolve any issues that arise.
+The protection of your users, your organisation and your brand is paramount By employing the skills and experience of a specialist Managed Service Provider (MSP) you can rest assured that you have support to respond to and resolve any issues that arise.